watsona4/scipy2016/SciPy2016TripReport.md

 (Michael Pacer and Jordan Suchow, University of California, Berkeley)

 > *Writing is notoriously hard, even for the best writers, and it's
-> not for lack of good advice---a tremendous amount of knowledge is
+> not for lack of good advice&mdash;a tremendous amount of knowledge
-> strewn across usage guides, dictionaries, technical manuals, essays,
+> is strewn across usage guides, dictionaries, technical manuals,
-> pamphlets, websites, and the hearts and minds of great authors and
+> essays, pamphlets, websites, and the hearts and minds of great
-> editors.
-But this knowledge is trapped, waiting to be extracted and
+> authors and editors.
+But this knowledge is trapped, waiting to be
-> transformed.
-We built Proselint, a Python-based linter for
+> extracted and transformed.
+We built Proselint, a Python-based linter
-> prose.
+> for prose.
 Proselint identifies violations of expert style and usage
 > guidelines.
 Proselint is open-source software released under the BSD
 > license and works with Python 2 and 3.
 It runs as a command-line
 > utility or editor plugin (e.g., Sublime Text, Atom, Vim, Emacs) and
 > outputs advice in standard formats (e.g., JSON).
 Though in its
-> infancy---perhaps 2% of what it could be---Proselint already
+> infancy&mdash;perhaps 2% of what it could be&mdash;Proselint already
 > includes modules addressing: redundancy, jargon, illogic, clichés,
 > sexism, misspelling, inconsistency, misuse of symbols, malapropisms,
 > oxymorons, security gaffes, hedging, apologizing,